 This exercise is highly beneficial for your everyday functional movements such as walking, running, and lunging.
 You would get shredded abs while developing your hip flexor strength, that's hitting two birds with one stone!

 This exercise is for beginners as you will require only your body to practice this, but here’s the catch, you will be challenged to train your balance and coordination because you will need to activate the whole abdominal wall, along with the rectus abdominis to balance your legs and arms in the air at the same time.

 Begin by lying flat on your back with your arms extended over your head.
 Keep your feet together, toes pointed, and lift them up about 6 inches off the floor.
 Engage your core.
 This is your starting position.

 Exhale as your lift your torso and legs simultaneously to create a V-shape.
 Reach your arms up towards your shins.
 Keep both your arms and legs straight, and engage your core as you do this.

-Inhale as you gradually lower your body down to the starting position, with your arms overhead and legs extending.
-Keep your feet at roughly 6 inches above the fround.
+Inhale as you gradually lower your body down to the starting position, with your arms overhead and legs extended.
+Use your core strength to slow down the descend while keep ingyour feet at roughly 6 inches above the fround.
 This is one rep.

 You should move on to harder variations once you have achieved your reps and set goals.